 Hospitals save money by doing surgery for free

-Doctors and medical students at the Medical Center of Central Georgia prepare to perform surgery for free on a recent Sunday morning.
+Doctors and medical students at the Medical Center of Central Georgia prepare to perform surgery.

 Across the country, a few hospitals have come up with a counterintuitive way to save themselves money: offer minor surgery for free.

 To understand how that’s possible, consider the case of 32-year-old Lammon Green, a caretaker for the developmentally disabled in Macon, Georgia.
 He’s a really cheerful guy, but he’s been bothered for a long time by a cyst behind his ear.